BodieCoding/databridge/examples/README.md

 # DataBridge Examples

-This directory contains professional usage examples for the DataBridge database schema analysis utility.
-All examples demonstrate the modern, clean API without any legacy or backward compatibility code.
+This directory contains usage examples for the DataBridge  utility.

 ## 📁 Example Files